 In June of 2018, California passed the California Consumer Privacy Act (CCPA), which seeks to give consumers additional safeguards regarding their personal information.
 The CCPA will become effective January of 2020 and may impact companies in the education sector, including the larger education technology companies.

 While the CCPA does not apply to nonprofit educational institutions, it may apply to certain … Continue Reading

-This is the second installment in Hogan Lovells’ series on the California Consumer Privacy Act.
+This is the fifth installment in Hogan Lovells’ series on the California Consumer Privacy Act.

 As the most comprehensive privacy law to be enacted in the United States thus far, the California Consumer Privacy Act (CCPA) has inevitably invited comparisons to the European Union’s General Data Protection Regulation (GDPR).
 At first glance, it is clear that the drafters of the … Continue Reading